0ladayo/production_surveillance_project/README.md

 #### Google Cloud Function (GCF)

-> google cloud function was used to deploy the data wrangling.py file.
+> google cloud function was used to deploy the data wrangling.py file as a function.
 This makes the data wrangling.py function to be event driven in response to a trigger (google cloud storage in this case).

 #### Plotly